openshift/federation-dev/federated-mongodb/README.md

 The first step is to decide which of the clusters will run the Federation Operator.
 Only one cluster runs the federation-controller-manager.

-A new project of *federated-mongo* is created within the OpenShift UI.
-Once the project is created the Operator should be deployed.
+A new project of *federated-mongo* is created within the OpenShift UI on cluster east1.
+Once the project is created the next step is to deploy the operator.

 Select OperatorHub</br>
 ![OperatorHub](../images/mongooperator.png)